 Return Deadline and Itemized Deductions

 A landlord must return the security deposit via mail 30 days after the tenant vacates, accompanied by an itemized list of deductions, if any.
 Failure to meet this deadline can result in the landlord owing thrice the withheld amount plus attorney’s fees.
+In order to send the security deposit, you should have the tenant’s forwarding address.

 Normal Wear and Tear vs. Damage